Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 19 Maret 2025 17.30.05 UTC
+- WIB: Rabu, 19 Maret 2025 18.21.31 UTC
-- WITA: Rabu, 19 Maret 2025 18.30.05 UTC
+- WITA: Rabu, 19 Maret 2025 19.21.31 UTC
-- WIT: Rabu, 19 Maret 2025 19.30.05 UTC
+- WIT: Rabu, 19 Maret 2025 20.21.31 UTC

 Kutipan Inspiratif:
-"A life spent making mistakes is not only more honorable, but more useful than a life spent doing nothing."
+"I am not bound to win, but i am bound to be true.
+I am not bound to succeed, but i am bound to live up to what light i have."

-Kategori: motivational
+Kategori: success